adithyathecoder/adithyathecoder/README.md

 - 👋 Hi, I’m Adithya @adithyathecoder
 - 👀 I’m interested in open source and machine learning
-- 🌱 I’m currently learning python and working on a ai project
+- 🌱 I’m currently learning python and working on a AI project
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me adithyabachha@gmail.com